 This is the last of our budget wedding series!
-We’ve done a backyard wedding, a beach wedding, and an indoor wedding…and today, we are featuring our ideas for a beautiful, budget-savvy wedding in a public garden.
-Gardens can usually be reserved through your city’s parks department for a fraction of the cost of a “real” wedding venue–and with all the flowers around you, you won’t have to spend as much on decorations!
+We’ve done a backyard wedding, a beach wedding, and an indoor wedding.
+Today, we are featuring our ideas for a beautiful, budget-savvy public garden wedding.
+Gardens can usually be reserved through your city’s parks department for a fraction of the cost of a real wedding venue, and with all the flowers in your vicinity, you won’t have to spend as much on decorations!

-The Food: You’ll save money on food by hosting an afternoon teaparty, rather than a full dinner meal.
+You’ll save money on food by hosting an afternoon tea party, rather than a full dinner meal.
 Serve cucumber sandwiches, quiches, fruit, and other classic tea party food.
 Fill pretty bowls with berries and set a bowl at every table.

-The Details: For the centerpieces, use teapots as vases and fill them with flowers.
+For the centerpieces, use teapots as vases and fill them with flowers.
 Set the table with pretty mismatched china that you collect from thrift stores during your engagement.
-Using a gold pen, write the guest’s names on teacups that double as both placecards and personalized favors.
-On the guest table, decorate a gold birdcage with moss and flowers for a pretty cardbox.
+Using a gold pen, write the guest’s names on teacups that double as both place cards and personalized favors.
+On the guest table, decorate a gold birdcage with moss and flowers for a pretty card box.
 Use paper doilies to make envelopes for the invitations, petal cones, cupcake liners, and more–they’re so pretty and super inexpensive!

 We designed a lace invitation suite to capture the personality of this garden wedding.
 It is available to download for free here.

 Image Sources: Rose captured by Rachael Hope Photography, Bow captured by Jenny Hass, Cake captured by Sweet Peach Photography, Brides maids dresses captured by Sean Walker Photography , Bird cage captured by Aubrey Joy Photography, Shoes captured by Simply Rosie Photography, Tea pot captured by Photography by Betty Elaine, Macaroons captured by Danielle Capito Photography,